mcdonc/vids/discouragecontributions/script.rst

 He said he didn't have time: "people have other things to do, you know."

-I responded with "lol".
-This guy has nothing *but* time.
+I responded with "lol" because it's obvious that this guy has nothing *but* time.
 I suppose that was mean and unconstructive.
 And then, more constructively, with "why didn't you respond to my request to review it with something like 'yep ill get around to it and notify you when i do'"?

 I suppose then he thought about it, found himself trapped in an unwinnable situation, and did indeed halfheartedly, begrudgingly apologize.
 I then still